Jérémy Grain

-Jérémy Grain (born 21 October 1994) is a French professional footballer who plays as a striker for Championnat National 2 club Bordeaux.
+Jérémy Grain (born 21 October 1994) is a French professional footballer who plays as a striker for Championnat National 1 club FC Chauray.

 Career

 A product of the Niort youth system, Grain made his senior debut for the club on 15 November 2014 in the 2–1 win against Chauvigny in the seventh round of the Coupe de France, coming on as a substitute for Florian Martin.
 He went on to make his first league appearance later that same season, replacing Djiman Koukou in the 1–3 home defeat to Créteil on 30 January 2015.
 Grain spent the second half of the 2015–16 season on loan at Fréjus Saint-Raphaël, where he scored four goals in 17 league appearances.
 He was released by Niort in the summer of 2016.

 On 4 July 2016, Grain joined Championnat National side Boulogne on a free transfer.
 After a promising season with Boulogne, he signed for Championnat National 2 side Sedan.

 In August 2018 Grain moved to Belgium, joining Belgian First Amateur Division side Excelsior Virton.
 He returned to France, with Lyon-Duchère, in August 2019, signing a one-year deal with an option for an extra year.

 In July 2021, he signed with Bastia-Borgo.
 In January 2022, he joined Le Puy.
 In August 2024, he signed for Bordeaux.